flaxsearch/BioSolr/spot/solr-hierarchical-facet/README.md

 The `strategy` parameter can be used to explicitly state which strategy should be used.
 If not supplied, the plugin will attempt to derive the strategy from the parameters.

+## Pruning

+By default the returned tree will contain all entries from the facets up to the top of the hierarchy tree.
+It is very likely that the upper levels of the tree will contain nodes which are not required for display - they are much too general and will require a lot of drilling down before getting to any relevant nodes.
+For this reason, there are some pruning strategies available to trim the hierarchy tree and reduce the number of redundant nodes.

+The `prune` parameter can be used to specify how the tree should be pruned, using one of the following values:

+- `simple` will reduce the tree to nodes which either have hits themselves, or which have three or more child nodes with hits.
+- `datapoint` will reduce the tree to a given number of data points, with the remaining nodes held under an "Other" node entry.
+The "Other" entry is pruned using the `simple` strategy, so is also reduced to significant nodes.
+The number of data points required should be passed using the `datapoints` parameter - eg. `prune=datapoint datapoints=6` .